Communicating effectively with a remote team has always been one of the biggest challenges of moving to an office-less culture of work.

 Plan your projects thoroughly to keep your remote team on track

 With remote teams, often people will be working in different time zones.
+This can make it difficult to communicate strategy to your team effectively.
 Planning your campaign or project thoroughly can help keep your employees on track.

 A planning diagram, flow chart, or even a project plan report can all be used to help identify all of the milestones that need to be hit for a successful execution.